stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 some_label: LDA #$00
 ```

 Some assemblers support other types of label.
-A [cheap local label](https://cc65.github.io/doc/ca65.html#ss6.6) allows you to reuse common labels.
-For example, you can reuse the label 'loop' so that you do not need to create a unique label every time you loop over a series of instructions:
+A [cheap local label](https://cc65.github.io/doc/ca65.html#ss6.6) allows you to reuse common labels like 'loop' so that you do not need to come up with a new unique label each time:

 ```asm6502
 @loop:      ; A cheap local label
   JMP @loop ; Example usage of the cheap local label
 ```

-[Unnamed labels](https://cc65.github.io/doc/ca65.html#ss6.6) fulfil a similar role but they make the program code harder to understand and so I suggest avoiding them:
+[Unnamed labels](https://cc65.github.io/doc/ca65.html#ss6.6) fulfil a similar role but they make the program code harder to understand and so should be avoided:

 ```asm6502
 :           ; An unnamed label